Sahajj/HTML/Readme.md

    - Text Highlighting
       ```
       <mark> --> Highlighting of text,
-      <small> --> makes text smaller ,
+      <small> --> makes text smaller,
-      <del> -->  it was used to show the modification of the document the output may be same as strikethrough but the use case if different.
+      <del> -->  It was used to show the modification of the document the output may be the same as strikethrough but the use case is different.
       ```

       - the **s** Tag specifies text that is no longer correct, accurate or relevant,